-- Jewish immigrants to Ontario who arrived in the past 5 years and who are/were clients of JIAS Toronto
+- Jewish immigrants who have arrived in Canada in the past 5 years and have an affiliation with JIAS Toronto

-- Awards are based on proven financial need
+- Awards are based on the viability and potential of the business coupled with financial need

-- Eligible candidates will be requested to participate in a personal interview
+- The recipient will be required to participate in a personal interview

 Press Release: CIJA Statement on Immigration and Refugee Debate in the U.S.